 Listen to the Interview

 The idea for bringing art vending machines to the Four Corners came to Alex Bond in Las Vegas.
 The Mancos, Colorado-based blacksmith saw them on a trip last winter.
-If they could work there, he reasoned, they could in rural southwest Colorado.
+He reasoned they could work there in rural southwest Colorado.

 At the time, Bond had been thinking a lot about the relationship between the artist and the market.
 A Durango gallery had declined to show his work, leaving him feeling defeated.
 The vending machines could let artists like him bypass the traditional art market.
 They could sell their work directly to customers.

-The idea took on urgency as the coronavirus pandemic shuttered galleries, museums, and studios.
+The idea became urgent as the coronavirus pandemic shuttered galleries, museums, and studios.
 The art market, like everything else, was on hold.

 “When COVID hit, the art gallery that I eventually became a member at, the Artisan’s Cooperative in Mancos, closed,” Bond explains.
 “Not only myself but about 12 other artists there were out of work.
 So we were looking for a way to sell art with measures of social distancing and where we didn’t all have to gather in one place.”